-- seasonal concentration areas; - rare vegetation communities or specialised habitats for wildlife;

-- habitats of species of conservation concern, excluding the habitats of endangered and threatened species; and - animal movement corridors.
+- seasonal concentration areas; - rare vegetation communities or specialised habitats for wildlife; - habitats of species of conservation concern, excluding the habitats of endangered and threatened species; and animal movement corridors.

 The criteria for the identification of these features are also provided in the Significant Wildlife Habitat Criteria Schedules for Ecoregion 7E (MNRF 2015).
-These criteria were used to provide an initial screening for wildlife habitat within the study area for potential SWH.
-The results of the screening for SWH associated with subject property and adjacent natural area is provided in Appendix C:
+These criteria were used to provide a screening for wildlife habitat within the study area for potential SWH.
+In addition, the the Peel-Caledon Significant Woodlands and Significant Wildlife Habitat Study draft criteria were also reviewed (North-South Environmental Inc., Dougan & Associates and Sorensen Gravely Lowes, 2009).
+The results of the screening for SWH associated with subject property and adjacent natural area is provided in Appendix D. No SWH types were identified within or adjacent to the subject property.